Who: Mathematically talented high-school students. More details.

 Academic details: Class meets for about 7 hours per day, in two shifts (morning and evening), 6 days per week.
 Each class has a Lead Instructor who is a mathematician with a Ph.D. and one or two Apprentice Instructors who are graduate or undergraduate mathematics students.
 The weeks break down into a 2-1-2 schedule: We start with two weeks of Root Class, which consists of a gallimaufry and melange of mathematics that gives all students a base on which to grow.
 This is followed by Week of Chaos, in which there are many many short classes with topics suggested by students and instructors alike.
 The denouement of the program offers a more advanced Branch Class in the final two weeks.

 Mathematical content: It's undergraduate- and graduate-level mathematics not usually encountered in high school.
 (You may correctly conclude that calculus is not one of the topics on offer---we don't want to spoil anyone's fun!)
 The core of the curriculum is discrete mathematics, with additional material determined partly by the interests and direction of the class.
 Topics for Root Class will certainly include combinatorics, graph theory, ring and matrix algebra, and combinatorial game theory, and are likely to include proof techniques and number theory.
-Each topic will be treated in depth, or at an advanced level (or both!).
+Some of that may sound familiar, but at MathILy-Er we look at aspects of the material that will be new to you.
+Each topic will be treated in depth, or at an advanced level (or both!), and there is no overlap with the MathILy Root curriculum.
 If there's a topic you want to learn about and your class doesn't discuss it, ask that it be offered during Week of Chaos!
-Topics could include hyperplane arrangments, cryptography, quadratic forms, generating functions, non-Euclidean geometry, ordinal numbers and more.
-For 2017, the Branch Class topics are likely to include mathematics of voting systems, fair division, and social choice procedures.
+Topics could include hyperplane arrangments, cryptography, quadratic forms, generating functions, finite automata, ordinal numbers and more.
+For 2017, the Branch Class topics are likely to include game theory and non-Euclidean geometry.

 Class format: Each class is taught in an entirely interactive way, with students discovering mathematics and leading the way in sharing conjectures and providing proofs.
 Classes include independent and collaborative problem solving as well as lots of laughter; in this way, students learn creative and rigorous mathematical thinking and writing.